How To Travel More with a full time job: 6 tips to help you feed your travel needs

 And envy them every time you watch their "one year adventure around the world" video from your couch or see their exotic travel photos on your social media news feed that make you feel like your life is miserable?

-Here is a secret, you too can travel if you really want it and I will prove you that time and money are not really an issue at all.
+Here is a secret, you too can travel if you really want it and I will prove to you that time and money are not really an issue at all.

 Manage Your Time